AFR loves the simplicity of the new mobile inspection web map, and our maintenance planners love the integration with Maximo.

 Closing the loop with EAM (Maximo)

-Having the inspection data in ArcGIS was light years ahead of the paper forms.
+Having the inspection data in ArcGIS was light years ahead of the previous forms, providing a richer, map-based experience for the users.
 But to make the process more effective, it was important to get the relevant inspection data and (more importantly) the resultant maintenance actions automatically generated and assigned in the Water Authority's EAM system—IBM Maximo.
 To integrate all this new mountain of inspection data with Maximo, the Water Authority turned to ActiveG, an Esri Silver partner that provides the most advanced ArcGIS integration options for IBM Maximo.

 A Nash workflow was quickly configured to read the ArcGIS inspection data, evaluate the results, and store the relevant inspections as "meter" or conditions in Maximo.
 This provided a permanent record.
 The Nash workflow also evaluates inspection results and triggers maintenance work orders, as appropriate.
 Nash then closes the loop by sending the resultant work order numbers back to ArcGIS so the field users can reference the follow-on work.
 And lastly, Nash's logic was configured to mark the hydrant features according to their inspection or repair status, based on either ArcGIS or Maximo data.
 This allows hydrants to be symbolized in near real time, giving maintenance teams and fire crews a bird's-eye view of hydrant system status.